boblund/JS-Wui/README.md

 - ./restApi: Contains directories that implement each REST API.
 Each REST interface is a directory which contains handlers for each method available on that intefaces.
 A handler is called with an object ```{headers: http_request_headers, body: http_request_body}```.
 The example defines the REST api ```apipath``` that implements ```GET```.

 - ./wsApi: A websocket is used to implement IPC between the frontend webview and backend handlers.
-IPC routes, e.g. ```route1```, between the webview and their handlers are multiplexed onto a websocket.
-This directory contains IPC routes handlers that are named for their route, e.g. ```route1.js``` for ```route1```
+IPC channels, e.g. ```channel1```, between the webview and their handlers are multiplexed onto a websocket.
+This directory contains IPC channel handlers that are named for their channel, e.g. ```channel1.js``` for ```channel1```

 # Webview Interface <a name="webview"></a>